 Guide to Clearing

-Clearing is also available for students who already have their results and are not holding an offer at a UK University – if you apply to university for 2018 entry after 30 June 2018 you are automatically entered into clearing.
+Clearing will open Thursday 5 July.
+If you apply to university for 2018 entry after 30 June 2018, you are automatically entered into Clearing.

 - International Baccalaureate: Thursday 5 July

-- BTEC and other vocational courses: During July – check with your school/college
+- BTEC and other vocational courses: during July – check with your school/college

 - Scottish Highers: Tuesday 7 August